quacksouls/lyf/doc/organize.md

 to remove the first element of an array.
 The method returns the removed element.
 Similarly, use the method [`.pop()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop) to remove the last element of an array and return the removed element.
+Refer to the following script for examples.

 ```js
 /**